 Hi!
 It’s nice to meet you.
 Thanks for visiting my page.
-I’m a 4th year PhD candidate in Dr. Sarah Hainer’s lab at the University of Pittsburgh.
+I’m a 5th year PhD candidate in Dr. Sarah Hainer’s lab at the University of Pittsburgh.
 I am interested in understanding how chromatin regulation influences cell fate decisions.
+My expertise is in Genomics and Epigenetics.
 Currently, in the Hainer lab I work on understanding how the histone chaperone FACT promotes stem cell pluripotency.

-While pursuing my Bachelor’s degree in Genetic Engineering in India, I was selected for a research fellowship at the University of Washington in the Ruohola-Baker lab where I studied how stem cells transition from naïve to primed cell states.
+While pursuing my Bachelor’s degree in Genetic Engineering in India, I was amongst the top 1% of candidates selected for a research fellowship at the University of Washington in the Ruohola-Baker lab where I studied how stem cells transition from naïve to primed cell states.
 This sparked my interests in understanding cell fate decisions, I then studied the role of calcium channels in neurodegeneration in Dr. Gaiti Hasan’s lab at National Centre for Biological Sciences in India.
-Alongside my research pursuits, I am a consultant at Fourth River Solutions, I actively lead science communication and outreach efforts, and I am passionate about mentoring.
+Alongside my research pursuits, I am the co-chair for the Communication and Outreach Subcommittee at GSA’s ECLP where I lead a team of 12+ members with over 10+ SciComm and outreach projects.
+I run several indepdent science outreach efforts and I am passionate about mentoring.
 Both within the lab and through various programs, I have directly mentored several high school students, undergraduates, and pre-doctoral students.

 Posts